Inflammatory diseases in women. Causes of inflammation of the appendages

 In girls and women, inflammation can develop due to:

-• hypothermia, when a woman has a cold of the appendages due to a draft, sitting on cold objects and other things;
+• hypothermia, when a woman gets a cold in her appendages due to a draft, sitting on cold objects, etc.;

 • difficult childbirth;